 The Rockford Public Library offers many services for families new to homeschooling as well as veteran families.
-Anyone with a library card is invited to use our internet computers, check out videos and DVDs, books, magazines, books on tape, and music cassettes.
+Anyone with a library card is invited to use our internet computers, check out DVDs, books, magazines, audio books, and music CDs.
 Patrons do not need a library card to enjoy our game computers or attend any of our programs.

 In addition, the library offers the following services to homeschool families.